CSCI4850/s22-team2-project/README.md

 <b><i>Image Reader: </i></b>This program takes a real life image and using cv2 contour lines will extract the card from the real world image and resize it for the reading Neural net.<br>
 <br>
 <b><i>Card Finder: </i></b>The second and final neural network within the system.
 The card finder will take an image given and determine what the title of the MtG card is both by the characters it can read on the label and the image on the center of the card.<br>

-<h3 align="center"><b>Steps</b></h3>
-Following the demo of the system found in the 'demo' directory will demonstrate how to follow through on using the system in an entirely.
-However, before doing that, it is required that JupyterHub first be